hiraeth-php/app/README.md

 }
 ```

 While providers are extremely useful especially for the injection of commonly used objects, it is important to remember that delegates can also prepare instances in this way before returning them.
-Creating an interface and a provider in order to extend a concrete implementation may not be the best option.
+Creating an interface and a provider in order to extend a concrete implementation may not be the best option